ORIGINALLY PUBLISHED IN FANGORIA MAGAZINE, AUGUST 1998

 “But [Disturbing Behavior] is not a slasher film,” he contends, “and I don’t think it’s as self-reflective as Kevin’s stuff.
 There’s a lot of dialogue, and these are certainly clever teens who spout some pretty smart words, so insofar as that, the comparison can be made.”

-Rosenberg—whose screenwriting credits include Con Air and Things to Do in Denver When You’re Dead—is adamant that the filmmakers are attempting to give Disturbing Behavior meaning beyond just being a horror film.
+Rosenberg—whose screenwriting credits include Con Air and Things to Do in Denver When You’re Dead—is adamant that the filmmakers are attempting to give Disturbing Behavior meaning beyond the genre elements.

-“I know that the director feels very strongly about that,” he says, “ ’cause this kid was offered every single horror movie in the world after all his success with The X-Files and Millennium, and he chose this one because the key to the theme of the movie is not really that far-fetched.
-I think there are some parents that—given the choice to have a kid who plays for the team and gets straight As and will go to Harvard and doesn’t fuck up—would do that, even if the cost was the kid’s humanity.”
+“I know that the director feels very strongly about that,” he says, “ ’cause this guy was offered every single horror movie in the world after all his success with The X-Files and Millennium, and he chose this one because the key to the theme of the movie is not really that far-fetched.
+I think there are some parents who, given the choice to have a kid who plays for the team and gets straight As and will go to Harvard and doesn’t fuck up—there are a lot of parents would do that, even if the cost was the kid’s humanity, you know?”

 “Hopefully, that will bring impact to the theme,” he adds, “ ’cause I find a lot of teenage movies are somewhat juvenile, and after my years of working with Chris Carter in The X-Files and Millennium, I believe that if you build it, they will come.
 You have to respect their intelligence, and they’ll respect you.”